No Products in the Cart

 Grassroots Activists Are Bringing Handwritten Notes Back into Politics

-Grassroots campaigns frequently don’t have access to the resources and funding available to major party candidates.
+Grassroots campaigns frequently don't have access to the resources and funding available to major party candidates.
 They need to be more creative with their communications, making the most of the volunteer labor at their disposal.
+This is true whether you're working on a capital campaign, trying to boost voter turnout in rural areas, or attempting to give key senate races a boost on election day.

 Telephone banks are a common tactic for grassroots organizations, allowing volunteers to reach individual voters directly with a minimum investment.
 Unfortunately, mobile technologies like automatic call blocking are reducing the strategy’s effectiveness.
 In many cases, people simply don’t answer the phone if the number calling them isn’t already in their address book.